Bernard Bailyn

 Bernard Bailyn (September 10, 1922 – August 7, 2020) was an American historian, author, and academic specializing in U.S. Colonial and Revolutionary-era History.
 He was a professor at Harvard University from 1953.
 Bailyn won the Pulitzer Prize for History twice (in 1968 and 1987).
 In 1998 the National Endowment for the Humanities selected him for the Jefferson Lecture.
 He was a recipient of the 2010 National Humanities Medal.

 He specialized in American colonial and revolutionary-era history, looking at merchants, demographic trends, Loyalists, international links across the Atlantic, and especially the political ideas that motivated the Patriots.
 He was best known for studies of republicanism and Atlantic history that transformed the scholarship in those fields.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1963 and a member of the American Philosophical Society in 1971.

-Education
+Early life and education

-Bailyn was born in Hartford, Connecticut in 1922, the son of Esther (Schloss) and Charles Manuel Bailyn.
+Bailyn was born in Hartford, Connecticut, in 1922, the son of Esther (Schloss) and Charles Manuel Bailyn.
 His family was Jewish.
-Bailyn earned his bachelor's degree from Williams College in 1945 and in 1953 earned his Ph.D from Harvard University.
+Bailyn earned his bachelor's degree from Williams College in 1945 and in 1953 earned his Ph.D. from Harvard University.
 He was associated with Harvard for the rest of his life.
 As a graduate student at Harvard, he studied under Perry Miller, Samuel Eliot Morison, and Oscar Handlin.
 He was made a full professor in 1961, and professor emeritus in 1993.
-In 1979, he received an honorary doctorate from Grinnell College in Grinnell, Iowa.